Grant Administration

 Approval to Apply

 Once a funding source has been identified as a good match and you’d like to proceed with applying.
 Contact the Grants Office at least thirty (30) days prior to the application deadline.
-All external grant applications are reviewed and can be submitted by the Grants Office, with prior approval by the VP of Finance and Administration and/or the Director of Grants based upon a proposal’s alignment with CEI’s mission and Strategic Plan.
+All external grant applications are reviewed and can be submitted by the Grants Office, with prior approval by the Chief Financial Officer and/or the Director of Grants based upon a proposal’s alignment with CEI’s mission and Strategic Plan.
 To request approval, please complete an Intent to Apply Form and submit it to the Grants Office.

 Below you can explore a repository of real-time grant-related resources below.
 Access information on Grant Awards, specialized Grant Training, practical Grant Tips and Tricks, and a centralized hub of Grant Resources.
 Empower your grant initiatives with valuable insights and guidance.